bmidgley/flamebot/README.md

 It should soon be ready for a refactor as we're still experimenting to see what patterns work when writing for it.

+You need to run a coffeescript compiler if you're going to edit the code: coffee -bcw --output . src/

 I presented this in a talk: https://plus.google.com/events/cv4v1h4g1edp0j9abht62ma2bfg

 Add events: